Cpymadtools

 Important

-The PTC_NORMAL command is explicitely given icase=6 by default to enforce 6D calculations (see the MAD-X manual for details), no=5 (map order for derivative evaluation of Twiss parameters), closedorbit=True (triggers closed orbit calculation) and normal=True (activate calculation of the Normal Form).
+The PTC_NORMAL command is explicitely given icase=6 by default in order to enforce 6D calculations (see the MAD-X manual for details), no=5 (map order for derivative evaluation of Twiss parameters), normal=True (activate calculation of the Normal Form) and closedorbit=True (triggers closed orbit calculation).
+These can also be provided as keyword arguments to override them.

-• fringe (bool) -- boolean flag to include fringe field effects in the calculation.
+• fringe (bool) -- Boolean flag to include fringe field effects in the calculation.
 Defaults to False.

 ampdet_coeffs = get_amplitude_detuning(madx, order=2, closedorbit=True)